 I luckily lived near a bunch of supermarkets and two steps away from a convenience store, so I could get necessities in case of a power outage.
 I survived, and it didn’t damage Gwangju severely.

 6. Did you experience discrimination in Korea?

-I have a special situation in that I am a foreigner, but I am 100% Korean by blood.
-I didn’t have a Korean upbringing, so I couldn’t speak the language.
-There were pros and cons of “blending in”.
-I never got stared at, but I was constantly asked questions about where I’m from, disbelief that I’m American, and ask why I don’t speak Korean and why my parents didn’t teach me.
-Having the same conversation and explaining myself over and over become burdensome.
+I never got stared at, but I was always asked questions about where I’m from, disbelief that I’m American, why I don’t speak Korean and why my parents didn’t teach me.
+Having the same conversation and explaining myself over and over becomes burdensome.

 7. How to overcome culture shock in Korea?

 It wasn’t a giant culture shock for me since I’ve been to Korea twice before, but there were always little differences that I would notice.